NVIDIA/ais-k8s/docs/prerequisites.md

 - **ETL Processes**: For ETL operations, a separate ETL pod is initiated for each target to execute data transformations.
 The intensity of computing resources used depends on the nature of these transformations.

+- **Guaranteed QoS**: To achieve [Guaranteed Quality of Service](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) for AIS pods, resource requests and limits must be equal for every container in the pod.
+The operator hard-codes init container resources to 1 CPU and 1Gi memory with equal requests and limits, which represents the bare minimum resource requirement per node.
+To achieve Guaranteed QoS, all other containers in the pod (main and optional logs sidecar) must also have matching requests and limits.

 - **Memory and Disk Utilization**: Adequate memory can reduce disk utilization.
 A larger memory capacity allows for more objects to be stored in [Linux's Page Cache](https://www.thomas-krenn.com/en/wiki/Linux_Page_Cache_Basics).
 This setup can lead to faster GET requests for these objects, as they can be served directly from memory, thereby reducing disk reads and lowering overall disk utilization.